SuperOfficeDocs/superoffice-docs/docs/apps/intro-to-superoffice-apis.md

 The SuperOffice CRM Online environment hosts an app store with several partner integrations.
 These integrations are comprised of Business to Consumer (B2C) applications.
 Most applications expose functionality inside SuperOffice by adding web panels in relevant areas, while others add a button that opens a web page to the application.
 All application vendors have their own cloud platforms to manage customers and tenant users.

-You can find out more information about CRM Online integration points by reading the [CRM Online SDK pages][9].
+You can find out more information about CRM Online integration points by reading the CRM Online SDK pages.

 **Integration Points (Online)**: